Film Review – The Nightingale (2019)

 The Film Falls Back on Some Rather Unpleasant Screenwriting Tropes

-Most people would agree that there was a serious attempt made by this movie to comment on the violence of past generations, with a clear on eye on highlighting the horrors that Aboriginal people incurred years ago.
-I truly appreciate the attempt at commentary, but I simply couldn’t shake one fatal flaw in the movie’s calculus: Billy, the main Aboriginal character played by Baykali Ganambarr, is the classic magical black man trope.
+Most people would agree that there was a serious attempt made by The Nightingale to comment on the violence of past generations, with a clear on eye on highlighting the horrors that Aboriginal people incurred years ago due to colonization.
+I truly appreciate the attempt at commentary, but I simply couldn’t shake one fatal flaw in the movie’s calculus: Billy, the main Aboriginal character played by Baykali Ganambarr, borders on the classic magical black man trope.

 I’ve been thinking about this piece of the movie for a while now.
 Maybe I’m missing something — or there are some deeper complexities to this discussion that I’m brushing over — but Billy essentially acts as a Deus Ex Machina for Clare over and over again, to the point where his omniscience overtakes Clare’s emotional arc.
-(And I could never fully buy into Billy’s arc because of the tropes involved in his story.)
-I think that in the process of making a historical statement, Jennifer Kent lost sight of the structural function of this character.
+I could never fully buy into Billy’s arc because of the tropes involved with his character.
+In the process of making an incredibly worthwhile historical statement that definitely needs to be said, Jennifer Kent lost sight of the structural function of this character.

 I’m interested to hear other side of this discussion, and perhaps that will cause a change in my tone down the line.
 But for now, this entire piece of The Nightingale rang false.